Keraites: Clans

-Nestorian Christianity
+Church of the East Christianity

 The Ilkhanate ruler Hulagu Khan with his Keraite Christian wife Doquz Khatun.

 The Keraites were converted to the Church of the East, a sect of Christianity, early in the 11th century.

 Other tribes evangelized entirely or to a great extent during the 10th and 11th centuries were the Naiman and the Ongud.

 Hamadani stated that the Keraites were Christians.
 William of Rubruck, who encountered many Nestorians during his stay at Mongke Khan's court and at Karakorum in 1254–1255, notes that Nestorianism in Mongolia was tainted by shamanism and Manicheism and very confused in terms of liturgy, not following the usual norms of Christian churches elsewhere in the world.
 He attributes this to the lack of teachers of the faith, power struggles among the clergy and a willingness to make doctrinal concessions to win the favour of the Khans.
 Contact with the Catholic Church was lost after the Islamization under Timur, who effectively destroyed the Church of the East.
 The Church in Karakorum was destroyed by the invading Ming dynasty army in 1380.

 The legend of Prester John, otherwise set in India or Ethiopia, was also brought in connection with the Eastern Christian rulers of the Keraites.
 In some versions of the legend, Prester John was explicitly identified with Toghril, but Mongolian sources say nothing about his religion.